 Information regarding potential environmental issues need not be detailed at this stage.
 The duty holder shall be able to produce a preliminary list which may use simple terms such as: air emissions, emissions to water, emissions to land or resource use.
 This will help identify the regulatory framework and requirements.

 With regard to the transfer of equipment to other agencies or if equipment is to be sold, it should be recognised that duty of care, especially in respect to harmful substances, will endure beyond ownership.
 The ‘polluter pays’ principle will apply ad infinitum, wherever and to whomever the equipment is subsequently transferred.
 Therefore, restricted materials, and the legislation pertaining to any potentially harmful substance, shall be captured in Form EMP03/F/01 SMP01/F/03 - Register of Legislation and Requirements.

 3.2.1.
 Step 1: Identify Environmental Standards and their Requirements

 This stage identifies all the environmental standards and their requirements that may realistically apply to the project over its entire life cycle.
 This should include:

 Form EMP03/F/01 - Register of Environmental Standards, shall be used to list and document these standards for each of the life cycle stages.
-If the Project Team proposes using an alternative approach to recording environmental standards, this will require agreement from the applicable Executive Environmental Responsible (EER) individual.
+If the Delivery Team proposes using an alternative approach to recording environmental standards, this will require agreement from the applicable Executive Environmental Responsible (EER) individual.

 Useful information sources for identifying relevant environmental standards include: